jshun/ppopp20-ae/README.md

 * The performance counters in Table 3 are obtained using the [perf](https://perf.wiki.kernel.org/index.php/Tutorial) tool.
-Obtaining these counters requires root access to the machine as well as modifying the code to not include the loading of the dataset in the performance measurements.
+Obtaining these counters requires root access to the machine as well as modifying the code to exclude the loading of the dataset in the performance measurements.
 Not all performance counters are supported by all machines.
-We decided not to include this in the artifact evaluation due to the significant effort that would be required by the user to get the performance counters to work properly.
+We have not included this in the artifact evaluation due to the significant effort that would be required by the user to get the performance counters to work properly.